fcsiba/ProjectBlock/README.md

+# ProjectBlock

+# Getting Started on Windows

+Follow this tutorial till 21:44 to set up the environment:  https://www.youtube.com/watch?v=vIBPkuEVKD4

+Then cd into the project directory from command shell

+run 'npm install'
+run 'npm install --save-dev webpack@4.30.0' run 'npm install --save-dev webpack-cli@3.3.2' run 'npm install --save-dev webpack-dev-server@3.4.1' run 'npm install --save web3@1.0.0-beta.35'

+Then, after successfully installing the dependencies above:

+Open ganache gui
+Click on 'Quickstart Workspace'
+Go to Settings>Server and make sure the port number is 8545, same as the one specified in truffle-config.js file in the project directory!
+On your browser, go to Metamask browser plugin (you can install it easily by going to: https://metamask.io/ and getting the extension for your specific browser) and make sure you are connected on 'Localhost 8545'
+Go to accounts and import account by copying the private key from one of the test accounts on ganache and pasting it there Make sure your metamask plugin is not on privacy mode by checking the settings

+Keep ganache and metamask open to successfully run the project

-# Block
+# To run ProjectBlock

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.

 ## Development server

+Cd into project directory

+Run 'truffle compile'

+Run 'truffle migrate' (ganache should be open and connected for this step!)

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/`

 The app will automatically reload if you change any of the source files.

-## Code scaffolding
+# Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.